Iran Standard Time (IRST) is UTC+3:30. Used across all of Iran with no daylight saving time since September 2022.

 The 4:30 AM call to prayer

 Fajr (dawn prayer) in Tehran at the summer solstice occurs around 4:30 AM IRST.
 For observant Muslims, this is the starting point of the day regardless of what the business clock says.
-Iran’s time system — IRST base, IRDT in summer, Persian calendar for the schedule, prayer times for the daily rhythm — layers multiple temporal coordinate systems on top of each other.
+Iran’s time system - IRST base (fixed year-round since 2022), Persian calendar for the schedule, prayer times for the daily rhythm - layers multiple temporal coordinate systems on top of each other.

 Most Iranians navigate all of these simultaneously without difficulty.
 The competence required to manage several parallel time systems is embedded in the culture in the way that bilingualism is in other contexts - not as a burden but as a normal feature of daily life.